TRottinger/bitburner-scripts/README.md

 Note: I don't promise that these scripts are fully optimized.

+## Note

+If you use any of the scripts in the auto/ directory, you will have to copy the scripts/ folder into the home area.
+The scripts under the auto/ folder will call out scripts with syntax such as "/scripts/scriptName.js", so make sure the scripts live in a scripts folder.

 ## Important Scripts

 All the important scripts can be found under the auto folder.
 The scripts under the scripts folder are mainly helper scripts.